GOOD: Towards Domain Generalized Orientated Object Detection: Methodology

 \subsection{Rotation-aware Consistency Learning}

-Even if plenty of hallucinated styles can be assumed, learning a domain generalized oriented object detector is still particularly challenging, as the orientation information of the content under varied styles need to keep consistent.
+Even if the hallucinated style can be assumed, learning a domain generalized oriented object detector is still particularly challenging, as the orientation information of the content under varied styles need to keep consistent.
 Thus, we propose a rotation-aware consistency (RAC) learning to handle this issue.
-As the activation patterns inevitable shift on the target domains and yield less discriminative RoIs (discussed in Sec.~\ref{sec:intro}), we consider to pose RAC between the RoIs between the original samples and the style-hallucinated samples.
+As the activation patterns inevitably shift on the target domains and yield less discriminative RoIs (discussed in Sec.~\ref{sec1}), we consider to pose RAC between the RoIs from the original samples and the RoIs from the style-hallucinated samples.